-The nitrogen-adsorbed sample was dipped into a water bath at room temperature.
+The nitrogen-adsorbed sample was dipped into the water at room temperature.
 The adsorbed nitrogen was desorbed from the surface of the sample.
 This step was completed when the recorder line return back to the base line.

 (3) Calibration step